brooksn/resume/src/resume.md

 **Youth & Government Advisor** (August 2014 - February 2015)

 - Lead advisor for a group of 12 high school students.
-- Instructed students in reading and writing model legislation, and in public speaking.
-- Conferenced with parents and teachers about the educational goals of the program and care of their children when traveling to conferences.
+- Communicated with parents and teachers about the educational goals of the program and care of their children when traveling to conferences.
 - Planned conferences with associate advisors for ~150 students.

 ## La Jolla YMCA Youth & Government (San Diego, CA)